rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 ### Configure and migrate databases to an external ones.

 In Docker based self-hosted setup, user information, apps information, documents and other resources are stored in a [MYSQL](https://hub.docker.com/layers/library/mysql/oracle/images/sha256-4c718aac52c18fc65ff75012f486957c0215247592b36a263024bf458d92d51f?context=explore) and [MONGODB](https://hub.docker.com/layers/library/mongo/5.0.11/images/sha256-bd481f6d8847e307f512bb25d8834457e29f36c0fe1987b68db73c803d292d3a?context=explore) container with mapped [persistent storage volume](https://docs.docker.com/storage/volumes/).
-For production use cases, upi should host these databases on external managed databases services. managed databases are more maintainable, scalable and reliable.
+For production use cases, you should host these databases on external managed databases services. managed databases are more maintainable, scalable and reliable.

 If you are installing DronaHQ self hosted on Kubernetes platform, then you should externalize your database.
-DronaHQ dont provide containerized databases suport by default for installation on kubernetes cluster.
+DronaHQ don't provide containerized databases support by default for installation on kubernetes cluster.

 :::caution User rights and permissions
 Database user you will be using to import/export database files must have superuser/admin privileges to that database.
 These are necessary for some essential operations in database like downloading/installing updates.